awsdocs/amazon-vpc-network-administrator-guide/doc_source/Introduction.md

 **Note**
 If you need more than ten VPN connections, complete the [Request to Increase Amazon VPC Limits](http://aws.amazon.com/contact-us/vpc-request/) form to request an increased limit\.

 When you create multiple VPN connections, the virtual private gateway sends network traffic to the appropriate VPN connection using statically assigned routes or BGP route advertisements\.
 Which one depends on how the VPN connection was configured\.
 Statically assigned routes are preferred over BGP advertised routes in cases where identical routes exist in the virtual private gateway\.
+If you select the option to use BGP advertisement, then you cannot specify static routes\.

 When you have customer gateways at multiple geographic locations, each customer gateway should advertise a unique set of IP ranges specific to the location\.
 When you establish redundant customer gateways at a single location, both gateways should advertise the same IP ranges\.